-72. Plaintiff restates the allegations set forth above as if fully rewritten herein.

-73. Defendants warrant, as a matter of law, that the subject product is reasonably fit for its ordinary and intended use.

-74. The subject product is not safe, has numerous and serious side effects and causes severe and permanent injuries including, but not limited to, diabetic ketoacidosis and other serious injuries and side effects.
-As a result, INVOKANA is unfit and inherently dangerous for ordinary use.

-75. As a direct and proximate result of Defendants' actions, Plaintiff suffered diabetic ketoacidosis.
-Plaintiff has and will sustain significant injuries, damages, and losses, including, but not limited to: medical and related expenses, loss of income and support, and diminished economic horizons.
-Plaintiff has also suffered and will continue to suffer other losses and damages, including, but not limited to: diminished capacity for the enjoyment of life, a diminished quality of life and grief.
+- 72. Plaintiff restates the allegations set forth above as if fully rewritten herein. - 73.
+Defendants warrant, as a matter of law, that the subject product is reasonably fit for its ordinary and intended use. - 74.
+The subject product is not safe, has numerous and serious side effects and causes severe and permanent injuries including, but not limited to, amputations, and other serious injuries and side effects.
+As a result, INVOKANA is unfit and inherently dangerous for ordinary use. - 75.
+Upon information and belief, as a direct and proximate result of Defendants' actions, Plaintiff STEPHEN WILEY underwent partial left great toe amputation.
+Plaintiff STEPHEN WILEY has and will sustain significant injuries, damages, and losses, including, but not limited to: medical and related expenses, loss of income and support, and diminished economic horizons.
+Plaintiff STEPHEN WILEY has also suffered and will continue to suffer other losses and damages, including, but not limited to: diminished capacity for the enjoyment of life, a diminished quality of life and grief.

-WHEREFORE, Plaintiff respectfully requests that this Court enter judgment in Plaintiff's favor for compensatory and punitive damages, together with interest, costs herein incurred, attorneys' fees, and all such other and further relief as this Court deems just and proper.
-Plaintiff also demands that the issues contained herein be tried by a jury.
+WHEREFORE, Plaintiff STEPHEN WILEY respectfully requests that this Court enter judgment in Plaintiff STEPHEN WILEY'S favor for compensatory and punitive damages, together with interest, costs herein incurred, attorneys' fees, and all such other and further relief as this Court deems just and proper.
+Plaintiff STEPHEN WILEY also demands that the issues contained herein be tried by a jury.